-On this page you will find details of some BHA, NSS and other humanist/secularist campaigns which we support.
+On this page you will find details of some Humanists UK, NSS and other humanist/secularist campaigns which we support.
 We also include charitable undertakings by our own members.

 Voluntary Service Overseas